-Following Visiting Day, there are about two weeks left for any interested families to submit documentation for a [partial, needs-based] scholarship application before the deadline of March 1st (see “Scholarships” below for details).
-Families are free to complete this application anytime starting in January.
-In mid-March, formal letters are mailed to families offering a space for the fall.
+In late March, emails are sent to families offering a space for the fall.
 Any space offerings are based upon the projected number of available openings in each classroom.
 Enrollment priority is given to University System of Maryland affiliates (active faculty, staff, students).
 Any applicants who are siblings of current (or past) CYC students are also given priority for admission as long as one of the parents is still an active affiliate of the University.

 When admission decisions are made

-Families will be informed of their child’s admissions status by mid-April of the enrolling year.
+Admissions is an ongoing process throughout the spring semester.
 Unfortunately, we are not able to call all families on the waiting list for whom we do not yet have available spaces.
 If an applicant family has not been contacted by our front office by mid-April, they are free to contact the CYC to check their status.

 Maryland Child Care Scholarship Program